ttr3dp/fend/README.md

 ## Introduction

-We'll start with simple example(s) that show Fend's core functionalities.
+We'll start with a simple example that show Fend's core functionalities.
 The implementation will later be improved through a series of refactoring steps, which will get you familiar with Fend's plugins.